Faye Hanohano

-Faye P. Hanohano (born December 21, 1953 in Hilo, Hawaii) is an American politician and was a Democratic member of the Hawaii House of Representatives from January 2007 to January 2015 representing District 4.
+Faye Pua Hanohano (born December 21, 1953) is an American politician and was a Democratic member of the Hawaii House of Representatives from November 2008 to November 2014 representing District 4.
 Hanohano is a member of the National Conference of State Legislatures.

 Education

 Hanohano earned her AD in political science from Hawaii Community College, her BA in sociology from the University of Hawaii at Hilo, and earned her MBA from the University of Phoenix.